-- Responsibilities and liabilities of a landlord/letting agent including tenancy agreements, HHSRS, gas safety, HMO and licensing
+- Responsibilities of a landlord surrounding tenancy agreements, fees ban, gas safety, HMOs and licensing

 - Property standards including HHSRS, repairs, dampness and risk assessments

-- Setting up a tenancy including types of tenancy, agreements, deposit and rent setting
+- Setting up different types of tenancy agreements, deposits and rent setting

-- During the tenancy including periodic visits, tenant obligations, entry/refusal and anti-social behaviour
+- Obligations during the tenancy including periodic visits, tenant obligations, and anti-social behaviour

-- Ending a tenancy including continuing tenancy, tenant wants to leave, landlord wants tenant to leave, possession and eviction
+- Ending a tenancy with the relevant notices, what to do if the tenant wants to leave, possession and eviction

 - Identify your legal obligations as a landlord throughout the entire lettings process